The pitfalls of next-token prediction: Failure due to Teacher-Forcing

-We provide an informal intuition of intractability for the path-star problem, but this intuition should extend to more general problems as well.
-Intuitively, our learner has to find an end-to-end algorithm that composes multiple subroutines over one another.
-For instance, recall that the straightfoward solution consists of $l$ steps: start from the current vertex as $\goal$, and find the preceding vertex in the graph in each subsequent step.
+Intuitively, our learner has to find an end-to-end algorithm that composes multiple subroutines.
+For instance, the straightfoward solution consists of $l$ steps: start from the current vertex as $\goal$, and find the preceding vertex in the graph in each subsequent step.
 Each vertex in this path can be thought of as ``intermediate supervision'' to learn a corresponding ``find-the-adjacent-vertex'' subroutine from a space of candidate subroutines.\footnote{As an illustration of what these candidate subroutines could be, imagine that the model can implement an induction head \citep{olsson22icl} $\texttt{Ind}_k(\prefix, \node)$ that finds $\node$ in the adjacency list of $\prefix$, and outputs the token that precedes it by $k$ positions.
 Then the candidate space could be parameterized by $k$ as $\{\texttt{Ind}_k(\prefix, \node) | k=1, 2, \hdots, \}$.
-For our specific tokenization, the correct subroutine at each of the $l$ steps is the induction head for which $k=2$.} Even if we conservatively assume that there is only a constant-sized space of $C$ candidate subroutines, the end-to-end search space is an exponential space of $C^l$ algorithms composing $l$ subroutines.
+For our specific tokenization, the correct subroutine at each of the $l$ steps is the induction head for which $k=2$.} Even if we conservatively assume that there is only a constant-sized space of candidate subroutines $\mathcal{C}$, the end-to-end search space is an exponential space of $|\mathcal{C}|^l$ algorithms composing $l$ subroutines.